A Guide to Basic Appliqué Projects

 There are some sewing purists who feel very strongly that appliqué can only be done properly when finished with a satin stitch, which is essentially very tight zig-zag stitch.
 If you find that look to be the most appealing to you, this is a great video how-to.

-To finish with a straight stitch as I’ve done here, use a straight stitch set to a medium length (I set my machine at 3), and stitch all the way around your design, as closely as you can to the outer edge.
+To finish with a straight stitch as I’ve done in my pirate Mickey, use a straight stitch set to a medium length (I set my machine at 3), and stitch all the way around your design, as closely as you can to the outer edge.
 Make sure to backtack at the beginning and end of your stitches so they don’t come loose later on.
 Work in sections as you stitch, stitching around each layer of the design as you go.
 Make sure not to try to work too quickly here: slow and steady is the way to go!
 If you find curves to be too challenging, stop your machine with the needle down, lift the presser foot, and carefully pivot just a touch.
 Lower the presser foot, stitch one or two times, and then repeat.
 Although this process does take a fair amount of time, this will allow you to have a steady, well-rounded line of stitches even around the most challenging curves.

-If you prefer to use a zig-zag stitch, stitch all the way around the perimeter of the design as you would with a straight stitch, making sure that the “zig” of the stitch falls within the design, and the “zag” of the stitch falls just outside of it.
+If you prefer to use a satin or zig-zag stitch, stitch all the way around the perimeter of the design as you would with a straight stitch, making sure that the “zig” of the stitch falls within the design, and the “zag” of the stitch falls just outside of it.
 This way the entire outer edge will be protected from fraying.
 I think designs finished with a zig-zag have a more homespun, cozy feel.

 An important note about thread color: For appliqué beginners, I highly recommend using a thread color that matches well with the material in your appliqué design.
 For instance, in my Mickey shirt below, I used black thread to match the black fabric of the bottom layer, and white thread to blend well with the top striped layer.
 It is extremely difficult even for experienced sewists to make stitching look completely polished when using a thread color that contrasts considerably with the background!